-3. Restrictions on Transfer.
+Restrictions on Transfer.

 - (a) The Participant shall not sell, assign, transfer, pledge or otherwise encumber any RSUs, either voluntarily or by operation of law. - (b) The Company shall not be required (i) to transfer on its books any of the RSUs which have been transferred in violation of any of the provisions set forth herein or (ii) to treat as the owner of such RSUs any transferee to whom such RSUs have been transferred in violation of any of the provisions contained herein. - 4.
 Not a Shareholder.
 The RSUs represent an unfunded, unsecured promise by the Company to deliver Shares upon vesting and conversion of the RSUs, and until vesting of the RSUs and issuance of the Shares, the Participant shall not have any of the rights of a shareholder with respect to the Shares underlying the RSUs.
 For the avoidance of doubt, the Participant shall have no right to receive any dividends and shall have no voting rights with respect to the Shares underlying the RSUs for which the record date is on or before the date on which the Shares underlying the RSUs are issued to the Participant. - 5.
 Provisions of the Plan.
 The RSUs and Shares, including the grant and issuance thereof, are subject to the provisions of the Plan.
 A copy of the Plan prospectus is available on the Company's Intranet at http://signals.corpnt.analog.com/default.aspx.
 (From Signals home page, click Knowledge Centers, HR, Employee Stock Programs.
 The related documents can be found in the right-hand column).
+If the Participant is unable to access this information via the Intranet, the Company's or the Participant's regional stock plan administrator can provide the Participant with copies.

-Withholding Taxes.
+6. Withholding Taxes.